rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 We saw in Chapter 17, Listing 17-15 that we can write methods that use the syntax `self: Box<Self>`, which allows the method to take ownership of a `Self` value stored in a `Box<T>`.
-That’s exactly what we want to do here, but unfortunately Rust won't let us: the part of Rust that implements behavior when a closure is called isn’t implemented using `self: Box<Self>`.
+That’s exactly what we want to do here, but unfortunately Rust won’t let us: the part of Rust that implements behavior when a closure is called isn’t implemented using `self: Box<Self>`.
 So Rust doesn’t yet understand that it could use `self: Box<Self>` in this situation in order to take ownership of the closure and move the closure out of the `Box<T>`.